revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-41. From "employee" table give the "names" and "emp_id" of those employees who receives higher salary than the employee with "emp_id" = 101.
+41. From "employee" table give the "names" and "emp_id" of those employees who receive a higher salary than the employee with "emp_id" = 101.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)